tccole23/latin102/quiz3.md

 pars, partis (f.) “part”
 and the adjective magnus/a/um, “great, large,” with irregular comparative maior, and superlative maximus.

-The Hydra killed passers by with a great blowing of his poisonous breath.
+The Hydra killed passers by with a great blowing of his poisonous breath. - cum afflatu magno

-The Hydra killed passers by with a greater blowing of his poisonous breath.
+The Hydra killed passers by with a greater blowing of his poisonous breath. - cum afflatu maiore

-The Hydra killed passers by with the greatest blowing of his poisonous breath.
+The Hydra killed passers by with the greatest blowing of his poisonous breath. - cum afflatu maximo

-The victims died in great torment.
+The victims died in great torment. - in cruciatu magno

-The victims died in greater torment.
+The victims died in greater torment. - in cruciatu maiore

-The victims died in the greatest torment.
+The victims died in the greatest torment. - in cruciatu maximo

-Hercules cleaned a great part of the stables.
+Hercules cleaned a great part of the stables. - partem magnam

-Hercules cleaned a greater part of the stables.
+Hercules cleaned a greater part of the stables. - partem maiorem

-Hercules cleaned the greatest part of the stables.
+Hercules cleaned the greatest part of the stables. - partem maxima